Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | (719) 395-6434

 Tucked away in the San Isabel National Forest, Cottonwood Hot Springs is a nature lover’s paradise.
-These mineral hot springs near Buena Vista vary in size and temperature.
-After a sweltering soak or visit to their dry sauna, you’ll appreciate a dip in the cold plunge pool.
+Its mineral hot springs vary in size and temperature.
+After a sweltering soak or visit to its dry sauna, you’ll appreciate a dip in the cold plunge pool.

 The resort promotes total relaxation, encouraging a quiet, technology-free atmosphere.
 Cottonwood is also highly eco-conscious, using natural energy and sustainable building materials.
-You can book spa treatments as well as an overnight stay in their lodge, private cabins, or available campsites.
+You can book spa treatments, as well as campsites, lodge rooms, and private cabins — which are among the best places to stay in Buena Vista.

 🌡️ Temp: 80-106 °F